istio/istio.io/content/en/news/releases/1.28.x/announcing-1.28.6/index.md

 - **Added** support to block CIDRs in JWKS URIs when fetching public keys for JWT validation.
   If any resolved IP from a JWKS URI matches a blocked CIDR, Istio will skip fetching the public key and use a fake JWKS instead to reject requests with JWT tokens.

+- **Fixed** a field manager conflict on `ValidatingWebhookConfiguration` during `helm upgrade` with server-side apply in tools that respect `.Release.IsUpgrade` (Helm 4, Flux).
+The `failurePolicy` field is now omitted from the webhook template on upgrade, preserving the value set at runtime by the webhook controller.
+For tools that use `helm template` with SSA, set `base.validationFailurePolicy: Fail` to avoid the conflict.

 - **Fixed** JWKS URI CIDR blocking by using a custom control function in a custom `DialContext`.
   The control function filters connections after DNS resolution but before dialing, allowing